6 Profitable Real Estate Niches — And Why You Should Choose One Today

 3. Real estate investors.

-Just make sure you have a good grasp on your local market, as well as the ins and outs of investment deals, including how to buy at auction or a sheriff’s sale, what financing looks like, and how to deal with liens and other title issues (which often come up in these purchases).
+Just make sure you have a good grasp on your local market, the competition from other local real estate professionals, as well as the ins and outs of investment property deals, including how to buy at auction or a sheriff’s sale, what financing looks like, and how to deal with liens and other title issues (which often come up in these purchases).

 4. Vacation homes.